 Designated Position Hours37 hours per week

-Position ProfileWe love superheroes, honeybees and BuzzFeed DIY videos.
-Why?
-They help people.
-If you enjoy helping people, too – especially children – we’d like to work with you!
-As a librarian, you’ll be part of a hard-working, fun-loving group that jokes about our unofficial motto: “Teamwork makes the dream work!”
-It’s in this team environment that you’ll play a vital role in developing innovative services for children and teens.
-Your flexibility, creativity and enthusiasm are just what we need to create new programs, interact with families, share – let’s be honest – amazing library resources and get kids excited about reading and learning.
-Get ready to be a role model!
+Position ProfileWe’re looking for the kind of leader that makes everyone around them better, and who is passionate about serving patrons of all ages.
+Someone who is smart, caring and encouraging.
+Can you relate?
+Then we’d like to work with you!
+As a Lead Librarian with Worthington Libraries, you’ll be part of our hard-working, fun-loving group that jokes that our unofficial motto is “Teamwork makes the dream work!”
+It’s in this team environment that you’ll play a vital role in developing staff and creating a supportive work culture.
+We’re a forward-thinking library that serves a diverse community and works to build meaningful connections wherever we can.
+Since we’re constantly asking “What’s next?”, flexibility, creativity and the ability to lead change are critical in this position.
+You’ll have the chance to wear many hats in this role, so experience in both Adult Services and Youth Services will be of particular benefit.
 Our award-winning library has been an important part of the community since its founding in 1803, and we’re proud to combine traditional library services with the innovative.
 What do we offer?
-Lots of food and fun, plus a supportive culture that includes conference attendance and leadership and development opportunities.
+Lots of food and fun, plus a supportive culture that includes leadership and development opportunities.
 Join us as we work together to be the library our patrons deserve!

-In a NutshellUnder direction, the Librarian assists patrons in identifying and locating appropriate materials using electronic, print and other resources; trains patrons in the use of resources; develops the collection and prepares and conducts programs designed to encourage library use.
+In a NutshellUnder direction, the Lead Librarian supervises employees in either the Adult Services Department or the Youth Services Department; develops the collection; assists patrons in identifying and locating appropriate materials using electronic, print and other resources; trains patrons in the use of resources; and prepares and conducts programs designed to encourage library use.

 The Nitty Gritty